Does Visualizing Goals Work? Here’s What the Research Says

-I speak A LOT about the power of thought and envisioning your desired reality, but the idea of visualizing your future can be taken too far if not practiced correctly.
+I speak a lot about the power of thought and envisioning your desired reality, but the idea of visualizing your future can be taken too far if not practiced correctly.⁣ In fact, some research shows that positive thinking can actually do more harm than good.

 But that’s not exactly helpful when we still need to freaking do the thing.
 You still need to put in the work to get the promotion, win the show, double your business revenue, and navigate parties without food anxiety.

-There’s a lot of work to be done!
+There's a lot of work to be done! ⁣We need ENERGY, not RELAXATION.

-Research Studies on Visualization
+Research Studies on the Visualization Process

-Across numerous studies, we see that when people mentally simulate, imagine, or visualize easily achieving success, they’re less likely to succeed than people who imagine failing to perform their best, encountering problems, or the required actions to be successful.
+Across numerous studies, we see that when people mentally simulate, imagine, or visualize easily achieving success, they're less likely to succeed than people who imagine failing to perform their best, encountering problems, or taking the required actions to be successful.

-The results showed that more realistic, positive expectations such as imagining obstacles and overcoming them resulted in more weight loss.
+The results showed that more realistic, positive expectations, such as imagining and overcoming obstacles, resulted in more weight loss.
+Those who had more positive fantasy visualizations lost less weight.

 The researchers propose that fantasies of successful achievement inhibit the effort required to achieve the desired outcomes.
+That's because real life requires overcoming major obstacles to achieve our goals.

-Time Management and Control Study
+Visualization in a Time Management and Control Study

 Another study on visualization conducted by Kappes and Oettingen (2011) looked at time management.

 The fantasy group was instructed to imagine that everything they did in the coming week would go really well and to generate and write down positive thoughts and daydreams.
+This method is probably very similar to the visualization techniques you've read about in your research on the effectiveness of visualization.

 The neutral group was asked to generate and write down their thoughts and daydreams about the coming week.
 They were not directed to be positive or negative.